-If a voter choses to vote digitally in person (laptop/tablet)
+If a voter chooses to vote digitally in person (laptop/tablet)

 - Follow the steps below for the actual voting process